 Old Island Restoration Foundation, a nonprofit organization, was organized in 1960 to promote the preservation and restoration of historically significant buildings in Key West.
 The Foundation also administers and maintains the Oldest House Museum and Garden at 322 Duval Street.

 The foundation established the Nancy Ordway Jameson Scholarship to honor the former director of the Oldest House Museum who spent more than 22 years working with the Foundation.
 Scholarship assistance is made through Take Stock in Children, an award winning scholarship and mentoring program.
 OIRF’s donation help support graduating Key West secondary students.
+At our annual Appreciation Party on March 3, 2019, Take Stock was awarded $2,500.

 The foundation awards Historic preservation grants for projects that demonstrate historic architectural significance.
 Applications are available from December 15 to January 15 of each year.